UNM Office of the Provost & EVP for Academic Affairs

 Competitive Searches

-The University recruits and hires faculty through competitive processes to attract a strong and diverse pool of candidates.
+The University recruits and hires faculty through competitive processes to attract a strong pool of candidates.
 It is important to note that these steps apply to competitive recruitments.
 It may be that the recruitment area, recruitment timeframe, and/or search committee may vary.

 Step 1: Identifying the rank and title of the vacancy

 Determine rank and title of the position to be advertised.
 Refer to approved hiring plan or alternative authorization based on need.
 For more information regarding approved recruitments for continuing faculty, go to the Hiring Plans page.
 If internal competitive, the hiring official must identify the position and provide a position description.
 If continuous recruitment for temporary part-time faculty, it is critical to follow the steps outlined below related to Temporary Part-Time Faculty recruitments.
+These processes apply to the following titles and types of positions:

-1. All tenure track/tenured faculty positions as designated in the University of New Mexico Faculty Handbook.
+- All tenure track/tenured faculty positions as designated in the University of New Mexico Faculty Handbook.

-5. Temporary Part-Time Faculty includes individuals whose primary professional responsibility is outside of the University or for professional staff of the University who may teach on an occasional, limited, course-by-course basis.
+- Temporary Part-Time Faculty includes individuals whose primary professional responsibility is outside of the University or for professional staff of the University who may teach on an occasional, limited, course-by-course basis.

 Step 2: Search Committee